 Dr. McMurrich was working on the ocean liner “Melita” when he died suddenly on the 28th of December, 1925.
 His death was registered in Jarrow, London, England.
 Although his death occurred 7 years after the official conclusion of WWI, his death was attributed to “heart failure and diabetes” related to his service during the war.

 At the time of Dr. McMurrich’s death, his wife resided at 131 Imperial St. in Toronto and she lived there until her death.
 Mrs. McMurrich died on the 19th of September, 1965.
-Dr. and Mrs, McMurrich are buried at Mount Pleasant Cemetery in Toronto.
+Dr. and Mrs. McMurrich were buried at Mount Pleasant Cemetery in Toronto.